Enrique Zileri: Awards

 In 1975, Columbia University awarded Zileri the Maria Moors Cabot Award for "excellence in coverage of Latin America and the Caribbean".
 He later became a judge for the award.
 He also served as the president of the International Press Institute, an organisation dedicated to the promotion and protection of press freedom.

 Family

 Zileri was married to Daphne Dougall, an Argentine of Scottish descent and a distinguished photographer, for 51 years.
-They had five children: Drusila, Diana, Domenica, Sebastian and Marco.
-Marco Zileri has taken over the leadership role at Caretas after his father's retirement.
+They had five children: Marco, Domenica, Diana, Sebastian and Drusila.
+Enrique Zileri granted the leadership role at Caretas to his eldest son, Marco, in 2007 in a helathy effort to renew the leadership with the younger generation.

 Retirement and death

-In the 2000s, Zileri ceded leadership of Caretas to his son Marco.
-On 25 August 2014, Zileri died in Lima from complications of throat cancer.
+From 2007 onwards, Enrique Zileri ceded more leadership roles until his passing from complications of throat cancer on 24 August 2014.
 His death was announced by Prime Minister Ana Jara.